arelthia/add-widget-after-content/readme.txt

 = How do I style the widget area? =
 Style the AWAC After Content Widget Area <a target="_blank" href="https://pintopsolutions.com/downloads/awac-widget-area-styles/?utm_source=awacpage&utm_medium=doclink&utm_content=awacstyles&utm_campaign=plugin/">Learn More</a>
 Here are some <a href="https://pintopsolutions.com/doc/placing-widgets-side-side/">Style Tips</a>

+= Will the widget area show on my front pages? =
+The widget area will not show on the pages that you have set to be the front page or the posts page on Settings > Reading Settings > Front Page Displays > A Static Page.

 == Screenshots ==